Skokie Green Card Lawyer

 Becoming a permanent resident of the United States can be a complicated process.
-Applicants must complete numerous applications and often have to endure a lengthy waiting period.
-Plus, if an applicant’s application is denied, he or she could find him or herself waiting even longer.
+You must complete numerous applications and often have to endure a lengthy waiting period.
+Plus, if an your application is denied, you could find yourself waiting even longer.

 Permanent residency does not happen overnight.
 It is a time-consuming process that requires persistence and patience.
 Otherwise, you risk application denial or rejection.